MetPX/sarracenia/docs/source/Explanation/sarra.rst

    * when a transfer fails, it is placed in a retry queue.
 Other transfers continue, and the failed transfer is retried later as real-time flows permit.
    * reliability is tunable for many use cases.

+*  Since Sarracenia takes care of transient failures and queueing, your application just deals with normal cases.

 *  It uses message queueing protocols (currently AMQP and/or MQTT) to send file advertisements, and file transfers can be done over SFTP, HTTP, or any other web service.